-'Silent mode' Means the player has enabled the 'limit_chat' option, which restricts chat to players on the same dungeon floor as him, except for private/party/quild messages.
-The player has used the '/ic' command to ignore all 'Private mode'

-chat except for private or party messages.
+'Silent mode' Means the player has enabled the 'limit_chat' option, which restricts chat to players on the same dungeon floor as him, except for private/party/guild messages.
+'Private mode' The player has used the '/ic' command to ignore all chat except for private or party messages.